joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 {TODO: graph with "free" on one end and "very expensive" on the other and two tall, narrow bell curves, one centered over the free end, and one centered over the very expensive end, with very little in between}.

-The considerable price experts can charge for the application of their expertise affords them enough time to produce a significant body of work for free or very low cost ($19 business books, for example), and they'd often prefer to maximize reach for their ideas, which is why they invest so heavily in free content.
+The considerable price experts can charge for the application of their expertise affords them enough time to produce a significant body of work for free or very low cost ($19 business books are one example), and they'd often prefer to maximize reach for their ideas, which is why they invest so heavily in free content.
 In other words, they can _afford to be generous,_ and so they are.

 They know that there's no limit to how deep they can go with their free lead nurture content because there's always enough prospects out there who will pay a premium price for the specific application of an expert's expertise to their specific situation or needs, so they don’t feel like they have to hold back in the free content, or use it as some kind of cheap tease for their services.
 Viewed through this lens, an expert who publishes fresh new insightful content to an email list of leads on a weekly or more frequent basis appears a lot more successful than one who sets up some automated lead nurture sequences and then retreats away to focus on their evidently less profitable client work.